-Both chassis rails have a locking tab, which serves two functions.
-The first is to lock the server into place when installed and pushed fully into the rack, which is its normal position.
-Secondly, these tabs also lock the server in place when fully extended from the rack.
+Both inner chassis rails have a locking tab.
+The tabs lock the chassis into place when installed and pushed fully into the rack.
+These tabs also lock the server in place when fully extended from the rack.
 This prevents the server from coming completely out of the rack when you pull it out for servicing.